-Because diesel powered crafts are considered less hazardous than gasoline ones and thus less likely to explode, some insurance companies offer a discount for them.
+Because diesel-powered crafts are less likely to explode than gasoline ones and thus considered less risky, some insurance companies offer a discount for them.

 Having things like ship-to-shore radios and Coast Guard approved fire extinguishers can give you a discount.
 Given their importance, these devices are good to have anyway and a discount is simply an added bonus.